Turner Classic Movies: Movie library

 Turner Classic Movies' library of films spans several decades of cinema and includes thousands of film titles.
 Before its launch in April 1994, Turner's film library had included pre-1986 MGM and RKO films, as well as all pre-1948 Warner Bros. films.
 In August 1993, TCM obtained exclusive rights to 300 films from Paramount Pictures, for a cost of $30 million.
 In August 1996, TCM obtained an exclusive, three-year licensing deal to 36 films from Sony Pictures Entertainment (primarily film content from Columbia Pictures and TriStar Pictures).

 In April 2004, near their 10th anniversary, TCM purchased the television licensing rights to 146 titles from Universal Pictures and Columbia Pictures.
 In August of the same year, 20th Century Fox agreed to license several classic film titles from their library.
 In 2014, Walt Disney Studios agreed to license titles from their library, including episodes from their anthology television series.
-These were aired during their Treasures From the Disney Vault programming block, hosted by film historian Leonard Maltin.
+These were aired during the now defunct programming block Treasures From the Disney Vault, hosted by film historian Leonard Maltin.

-Turner Classic Movies includes movies in the public domain, mostly from the 1900s to 1920s.
-Although most movies shown are from the 1930s through the 1970s, the channel sometimes shows newer movies.